drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/why/main.md

 When you run either of the three `range`, `itertools.permutations` or `itertools.combinations` tools this is an example of creating a **generator**.
-This allows us to create the instructions to build something without building it.
+This allows the creation of the instructions to build something without building it.

-In practice this means that we can create large sets without needing to generate them until we wanted to.
+In practice this means that you can create large sets without needing to generate them until required.

 ## How does the summation notation $\sum$ correspond to the code?